PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 #### Social Network Model
 The traditional network-based SIR model assumes a 'homogeneous mixing', which means that any pair of members are equally like to interact with each other.
 This model deviates from the real-life situation because human interaction is constrained under different circumstances.

 In this project, we adopt a social network model instead, to depict the social connection between members.
-Define social network as a graph G(V, E), each node V denotes an agent, each edge E denotes the direct social connection between two agents.
-Meanwhile, we can represent this graph using the adjacency matrix, as well as calculate the shortest path between two nodes and its distance Dmin(Vi, Vj).

-The probability of one-on-one interaction :
 ```
-P{ Agent i interact with Agent j } =   δ/Dmin(Vi, Vj)  when Dmin(Vi, Vj) != ∞
-                                       ρ               when Dmin(Vi, Vj)  = ∞
+class Agent {
+    Event nextEvent;
+    timestamp;
+    enum wellness;
+}

+// a representation of social network using adjacency matrix
+Agent* network = new Agent[1000000];
 ```
-Two individuals with closer proximity in the graph have a higher encounter probability, contrarily individuals with no direct or indirect connection have a low probability of meeting.
-We can use this as an reference to model the interaction and generate the social events.

 #### Agent Model
 We use the term 'agent' to describe an individual.
 An agent should maintain a wellness state and a schedule table.